gecheadmassie/gecheadmassie.github.io/README.md

                 <div class="content-row">
                     <div class="text-column">
-                        <span class="small-blue-text">This figure presents the movements of a soft actuator with two asymmetric pneumatic chambers.
+                        <span class="small-blue-text">The figure below presents the movements of a soft actuator with two asymmetric pneumatic chambers.
 The soft actuator design, left, is inspired by an elephant trunk.
 The end trajectories of soft actuator movements are illustrated in a reference frame, right.
 The bending movements are planar.</span>
                     </div>
                     <div class="image-column">
                         <img src="Review/Picture3.png" width="850" alt="Image 3">